What is a credit card?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Credit cards are issued by financial institutions to allow cardholders to borrow pre-approved funds at the point of sale to complete a purchase.
-This article will look into the features of the credit card, how it works, the benefits you can expect from having a credit card, and why it makes sense to compare credit cards before applying for one.
+Credit cards are issued by financial institutions (banks and lending companies) that allow you to borrow money when you want to make a purchase.
+This article will look into the features of credit cards, how they work, the benefits you can expect from having a credit card, and why it makes sense to compare credit cards before applying for one.